igorkasyanchuk/async_magic/README.md

 Inspired by Rails [`async`](https://github.com/rails/rails/blob/9ffd264e016ee5501b19286c2f48d952e910e96c/activejob/lib/active_job/queue_adapters/async_adapter.rb#L89) methods.

 !!!
 I believe it should be fine to use the gem in production for small apps.
 For now, I consider this a fun project.
+Please support with testing it.

 ## Features